 Sometimes bloggers reach a breaking point.
 Things go wrong and you are left crying because your dulce de leche milkshakes overflowed onto the tablecloth you just ruined.

 Sometimes the only thing left to do is walk away.
-And somehow I came back with Roasted Brussels Sprouts, which I promise are not the mushy overcooked green blobs you grew up eating as a child.
+And somehow I came back with Roasted Brussels Sprouts with balsamic vinegar, which I promise are not the mushy overcooked green blobs you grew up eating as a child.